-- Any-to-any routing: Matrix enables end-to-end connectivity between hosts located within or outside the 6LoW-PAN. - Memory efficiency: Matrix uses compact routing tables and, therefore, is scalable to extensive networks and does not depend on the number of flows in the network. - Reliability: Matrix achieves 99% delivery without endto-end mechanisms, and delivers ≥ 90% of end-to-end packets when a route exists under challenging network conditions. - Communication efficiency: Matrix uses adaptive beaconing based on Trickle algorithm [11] to minimize the number of control messages in dynamic network topologies (except with node mobility). - Hardware independence: Matrix does not rely on specific radio chip features, and only assumes an underlying collection tree structure. - IoT integration: Matrix allocates global (and structured) IPv6 addresses to all nodes, which allow nodes to act as destinations integrated into the Internet, contributing to the realization of the Internet of Things.
+- Any-to-any routing: Matrix enables end-to-end connectivity between hosts located within or outside the 6LoWPAN. - Memory efficiency: Matrix uses compact routing tables and, therefore, is scalable to very large networks. - Reliability: Matrix achieves 99% delivery without end-to-end mechanisms, and delivers ≥ 90% of end-to-end packets when a route exists under challenging network conditions.

+- Communication efficiency: Matrix uses adaptive beaconing based on Trickle algorithm [8] to minimize the number of control messages in dynamic network topologies (except with node mobility). - Hardware independence: Matrix does not rely on specific radio chip features, and only assumes an underlying collection tree structure. - IoT integration: Matrix allocates global (and structured) IPv6 addresses to all nodes, which allow nodes to act as destinations integrated into the Internet, contributing to the realization of the Internet of Things.

 The rest of this paper is organized as follows.
 In Section 2, we describe the Matrix protocol design.
 In Section 3, we analyze the message complexity of the protocol.
-In Section 4, we present our analytic and simulation results.
+In Section 4, we present our analytical and simulation results.
 In Section 5, we discuss some related work.
 Finally, in Section 6, we present the concluding remarks.